3MT Winner Spotlight | Amanda Wise

 - Natural Sciences

-Stay tuned for Hood College's 10th Annual 3MT competition, which will take place VIRTUALLY spring 2025!
+Submit youR abstract to participate in Hood College's 10th Annual 3MT competition, which will take place VIRTUALLY spring 2025: click here!

 The 3MT competition was founded in 2008 by the University of Queensland in Australia and is now held at more than 350 colleges and universities across 59 countries worldwide.
 At Hood, graduate students present their research projects each spring in three minutes using just one PowerPoint slide.
 No other resources or props are allowed.
 Students are judged on clarity, pace, audience engagement and stage presence.
 All audience members are then welcome to cast their votes for best presentation.
 There is a judge’s winner and two People’s Choice Awards.